arttuheinila/terminal_chatgpt/readme.md

 You: Hello, ChatGPT!
 ChatGPT: Hello!
 How can I assist you today?

-You: lchf How does the history work?
+You: lchf
-Loaded full history of the current session.
+Loaded full history of current session
+You: How does the history work
 ChatGPT: The history allows you to load previous interactions into the current session.

 You: sh my_session.txt